athbharat/electron-angular-boilerplate/README.md

 Remove the initial temporary `index.html` file from the project root level.

-Add script to `package.json` that builds before launching Electron.
+Add script to `package.json` that builds the Angular app before launching Electron.
 Use double ampersand `&&` for sequential execution as opposed to single ampersand `&` for parallel execution.

  ```
     "build-start": "ng build && electron .",